Skip to Content

 Parser

 The parser module handles parsing of command-line arguments.
 It provides functions that accept a set of option definitions and parse arguments into option values.
-They may also produce error and warning messages, which can be customized via message configuration.
+They may also produce error messages, which can be customized via message configuration.

 Option values

-Using a newly-created object
+Obtaining a fresh object

 • options — the option definitions (required)